 Fiduciary funds.
-Fiduciary funds, which include the other postemployment benefits trust, scholarships and student activities, are used to account for resources held for the benefit of parties outside the government.
+Fiduciary funds, which include the other postemployment benefits trust and scholarships are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statement because the resources of those funds are not available to support the District's own programs.
 The accounting basis used for fiduciary funds is full accrual.